microsoft/vscode-docs/docs/java/java-testing.md

 You can trigger the command **Test: Peek Output** to peek the results view.
 You can select the links in the stack trace to navigate to the source location.

 ### Generate tests

 The extension provides features to help you scaffold test cases.
 You can find the entry in the editor context menu.
-Select `Source Action...` and then choose `Generate Tests...`.
+Select **Source Action...** and then choose **Generate Tests...**.

-If you trigger this source action from your main source code (test subject), you will be asked the test class's fully qualified name and the methods you want to test, the extension will generate the test code for you:
+If you trigger this source action from your main source code (test subject), you will be asked the test class's fully qualified name and the methods you want to test.
+The extension will then generate the test code for you:

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-testing/generate-tests-from-main.mp4" type="video/mp4">
 </video>

-If you trigger it from your test source code, you will be asked which kinds of test methods you want to add.
+If you trigger the source action from your test source code, you will be asked which kinds of test methods you want to add.
 Including the lifecycle methods and the test method:

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-testing/generate-tests-from-test.mp4" type="video/mp4">
 </video>

 ### Test navigation

 The extension provides features to help you navigate between your tests and test subjects.
-If your source code is contained in `src/main/java` or `src/test/java`, you can find the entry named `Go to Test` or `Go to Test Subject` in the editor context menu:
+If your source code is contained in `src/main/java` or `src/test/java`, you can find the entry named **Go to Test** or **Go to Test Subject** in the editor context menu:

 ![Go to tests](images/java-testing/goto-test.png)

-You can also find the command in the Command Palette (`kb(workbench.action.showCommands)`) by searching `>Java: Go to Test`
+You can also find the command in the Command Palette (`kb(workbench.action.showCommands)`) by searching for **Java: Go to Test**.

 ### VS Code testing commands